blueimp/wdio/README.md

-Docker setup for [WebdriverIO](https://webdriver.io/) with automatic screenshots, image diffing and screen recording support for containerized versions of Chrome and Firefox, Mobile Safari and Mobile Chrome via [Appium](https://appium.io/) and Safari on MacOS as well as Internet Explorer and Edge Legacy on Windows 10.
+Docker setup for [WebdriverIO](https://webdriver.io/) with automatic screenshots, image diffing and screen recording support for containerized versions of Chrome and Firefox, Mobile Safari and Mobile Chrome via [Appium](https://appium.io/), Safari on MacOS as well as Edge, Edge Legacy and Internet Explorer on Windows 10.

 ## Contents